Charles Odell Lewis, 94 of Bowling Green entered into rest on January 20, 2020 at the Medical Center.

 Charles ask inlieu of flowers donations be made to Hospice of Southern, KY, 5872 Scottsville Rd., Bowling Green, KY 42104

-To plant a tree in memory of Charles Odell Lewis, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Charles Odell Lewis, please visit our floral store.